Motivation management is resource management

 Adding to this challenge is that the sum of the parts of organization motivation and customer motivation will never equal 100%.

 Managers maximize resources.
 Motivation is a resource.
-Managed by both the employee and the customer and can not be mutually exclusive to be collectively exhaustive.
+A resource managed, both by the employee and the customer and can not be mutually exclusive to be collectively exhaustive.

 Leaders motivate the future state.
 Motivation is required to journey to the future state.
 The future is opt-in-only by both the employee and the customer and can not be mutually exclusive to be collectively exhaustive.